lkoolik/lkoolik.github.io/_posts/TBD.md

 --------

 <h3>What's Next?</h3>
 Now that the SPIDER inlet is validated, it's time to get to work!
-We performed two proof-of-concept field campaigns with the SPIDER inlet: one at the Mount Washington Weather Observatory in [city], NH, and one at the Stork Peak Laboratory in Steamboat Springs, CO.
+We performed two proof-of-concept field campaigns with the SPIDER inlet: one at the Mount Washington Weather Observatory in Gorham, NH, and one at the Stork Peak Laboratory in Steamboat Springs, CO.
+A third field campaign took place earlier this calendar year [(link)](https://twitter.com/PurdueEAPS/status/1481005400031961091?s=20&t=RaQoxiMfVqYEh3D95sdqdg).
+The Mount Washington Weather Observatory field campaign took place in early 2017, and prooved that SPIDER was capable of continuous sampling in a remote mountaintop environment.
+Mount Washington is known for extreme weather [(link)] (https://www.youtube.com/watch?v=LAixaxcoU38), and yet SPIDER performed brilliantly!

+Now that the instrument is validated, simultaneous measurements can be taken from each channel of the SPIDER inlet to characterize mixed-phase clouds in-situ.

 --------